Tuesday, 23 June 2015

 We’ve come to another adaptation of Stephen King’s work.
 As I’ve read ‘It’ and I've heard that the adaptation is supposed to be great, I thought I would it a go.

 Overall, this was an enjoyable film.
 It was certainly very creepy and horrific and for the most part, it was a faithful adaption of the book it was based on.
-However, I felt that the filmmakers could have been a little wiser in the scenes that they omitted, which is why this film is only ‘good.’
-That notwithstanding this film brought us a villain so scary that it only needs to be referred to as ‘It,’ much like how V for Vendetta has an anti-hero that is so epic he only needs to be referred to by the single letter V.
+However, I felt that the filmmakers could have been a little wiser in the scenes that they omitted.
+That notwithstanding this film brought us one of the scariest villains of the 1990's.

 No comments: